Mid-income, under 50

 SEP IRA contribution uses the same 20% of net income assumption (the self-employed equivalent of 25% of comp).

-Solo 401k total = employee deferral + employer portion, subject to overall annual plan limits.
+Solo 401k total = employee deferral + employer portion, capped at the 2026 overall limit of $72,000 (plus any catch‑up).

 Use this Solo 401k vs SEP IRA calculator to compare maximum self-employed retirement contributions.